paleolimbot/wk/README.md

 The goal of wk is to provide lightweight R, C, and C++ infrastructure for a distributed ecosystem of packages that operate on collections of coordinates.
-First, wk provides vector classes for points, segments, circles, rectangles, well-known text (WKT), and well-known binary (WKB).
-Second, wk provides a C API and set of S3 generics (`wk_handle()` and `wk_translate()`) for event-based iteration over vectors of geometries that allows clear separation code and distribution of responsibility among multiple packages.
+First, wk provides vector classes for points, circles, rectangles, well-known text (WKT), and well-known binary (WKB).
+Second, wk provides a C API and set of S3 generics for event-based iteration over vectors of geometries.

 ## Installation